cassxw/tribute-page-website/README.md

-# tribute-page-website
+# Tribute Page Website
-A personal project for a tribute page website, developed as part of FreeCodeCamp's Responsive Web Design Certification.
+This Git repository contains a responsive web design project developed as part of the FreeCodeCamp's Responsive Web Design Certification.
+The project is a tribute page website dedicated to an esports player.

+The tribute page showcases the life, achievements, and contributions of the chosen esports player.
+It provides an engaging and informative layout designed to captivate the audience's attention and highlight the player's impact on the esports community.